tlepple/data_origination_workshop/README.md

 ##### Sample Output:

-This will load sample json data into our two new topics and write out a copy of those records to your terminal that looks something like this:
+This will load sample JSON data into our two new topics and write out a copy of those records to your terminal that looks something like this:

 ---